-The OMM allows a subscription of configured but not subscribed DECT phones during the next 24 hours.
+The OMM allows a subscription of configured but not subscribed DECT phones for the next 24 hours.
 The administrator must press the Subscribe button again to permit more DECT phones to subscribe to the SIP-DECT system.

-Older DECT phones may not offer the possibility to enter an access code (AC).
+- Older DECT phones may not offer the option of entering an Authentication Code (AC).
 You should always subscribe these DECT phones with configured IPEI to maintain security.
-The time is further limited if the feature 'Restrict subscription duration' is active (see chapter 5.4.1.2 DECT settings).
+The time is further limited if the feature Restrict subscription duration is active (see chapter 6.4.1.2 DECT settings). - To ease the first installation of a DECT system, the subscription is enabled permanently while at least one DECT phone (with IPEI) is set up in the database and no DECT phone is subscribed.
+After successful subscription of the first DECT phone, the subscription will still be enabled for 24 hours.
+The time is further limited if the feature Restrict subscription duration is active (see chapter 6.4.1.2 DECT settings).